-Eric Kuznacic is a lifelong technology junkie who began experimenting with computers more than 30 years ago, after his parents purchased a Texas Instruments TI-99/4A.
-He found some BASIC programs in the back of a computing magazine and spent hours inputting and debugging the code to create very simple programs.
+Eric Kuznacic is a lifelong technology junkie who began experimenting with computers more than 35 years ago when his parents purchased a Texas Instruments TI-99/4A.
+He found some BASIC programs in a computing magazine and spent hours inputting and debugging the code to create very simple programs.

-During his high school years he became enamored with the Internet via his family’s Compuserv dial-up account.
+During high school he became enamored with the Internet via a Compuserv dial-up account.
 He chose to attend Drake University in Des Moines, Iowa, largely because of its “Macintosh in Every Dorm Room” program.
-During college he taught himself to code HTML and CSS, and after graduation continued to dabble in freelance website design and IT consulting side projects.
+During college he taught himself HTML and CSS, and after graduation dabbled in freelance website design and IT consulting side projects.

-Since founding WTF? in 2013, Mr. Kuznacic has amassed a long list of private-, public- and nonprofit clients throughout southern Wisconsin, northern Illinois and beyond.
-The firm specializes in WordPress website development and related training services.
-Kuznacic believes strongly in the power and dynamism found within the global WordPress community and supports its open-source mission.
+Since founding WTF?, Mr. Kuznacic has amassed a long list of private-, public- and nonprofit clients throughout southern Wisconsin, northern Illinois and beyond.
+He believes strongly in the power and dynamism found within the global WordPress community and wholeheartedly supports its open-source mission.